 25 Nov Where Can I Travel?

 Destinations, resorts, cruise lines, and countries around the world are starting to open up their doors to international travelers.
 Many health protocols and plans have been devised or have already been set in place to keep travelers as safe as possible.
-There is a list of approximately 30 countries that are currently open for tourists.
 Below are a few of the highlights.
 The next question now is, where are you going to next?

 Many destinations require a negative Covid-19 test with-in 72 hours of travel (some may provide the test upon arrival) as well as proof of travel insurance.
 There are a few different kinds of COVID-19 tests.
 For information regarding Covid testing for travelers click here.